Table of Contents

 ~ The welded wire meshes have a higher Young’s modulus.

-~ Wooven wire meshes are flexible and easy to work with than welded one.
+~ Woven wire meshes are more flexible and easy to work with than welded ones.

-The construction in ferrocement may be divided into the following four phases:
+The construction of ferrocement may be divided into the following four phases:

 1. Fabrication of skeleton framing system.